SethHibpshman/MorseDeck-Terminal/README.md

 ### Morse Decoding

-Gap detection runs automatically in the background and scales with the live WPM setting:
+Gap detection runs automatically in the background and scales with the live WPM setting found in code:

 - After **3x the dit duration** of paddle idle time, a letter space is inserted and the buffered sequence is decoded to the OLED
 - After **7x the dit duration**, the space is upgraded to a word break